-Icy Harbin warmed hearts to become a tourist hotspot.
+Icy Harbin warmed hearts to become a tourist hot spot.
 Can other Chinese cities do the same?

 City employees worked for 40 hours to install a grey carpet along its main shopping drag, Central Street, and down a flight of stairs to an underpass.

 Harbin, a Russian colonial city from 1898 to 1917, even created a “moon shot” for tourists.
-It floated an inflatable sphere over the 117-year-old St Sophia’s Cathedral when tourists gave feedback on social media that they would like a “moon” to appear in their photos of the 53m tall church, one of Harbin’s top attractions.
+It floated an inflatable sphere over the 117-year-old St Sophia’s Cathedral when tourists gave feedback on social media that they would like a “moon” to appear in their photos of the 53m-tall church, one of Harbin’s top attractions.

 The carpet, fake moon and other tourist-friendly moves have paid off for Harbin.